zeroth-robotics/zeroth-frontend/README.md

   - `/src/components/util` is a folder for util functions, constants, etc. Feel free to create new util files if you can't add any to the pre-existing ones
 - `/src/landing` has all the different sections of the landing page.
 It is where changes can occur.
   - In a multipage site, this is where all the "pages" would go, but here it is just sections.

+## 🌑 Dark Mode Light Mode

+This site has dark/light mode configured automatically already.

+Colours for dark mode are defined in global.css and the tailwind colours reference them.

+> Do not hard code hex/rgba/cmyk inline as this will not configure things properly.

 ---